Analysis of TopResume.com Free Resume Review —

 I'm also factoring applicant tracking systems (ATS) too ─ ATS system don't take resume file size into consideration.

-To learn more about how ATS systems effect your resume and job-search efforts, I have included links to my 4-part guide on applicant tracking systems below.
-Jobseeker's Guide to Applicant Tracking Systems Part One, Part Two, Part Three, and Part Four.
+To learn more about how ATS systems affect your resume and job-search efforts, check out this guide on applicant tracking systems.

 □ How ATS Systems Think of You as an Applicant ATS systems are keyword driven, so having a solid view on how computer systems "see and interpret your resume" can certainly put you at an advantage over other job seekers.